elterminad0r/cipher_tools/text_interface_doc.md

 In the help message, you can see the possible arguments under `pkw` - for `!runs`, this is `pkw=['length', 'width', 'maxdisplay']`.
 This indicates that `!runs` will accept the arguments "`length`", "`width`", and "`maxdisplay`". `pkw` stands for "possible keyword arguments" - that's because these are strictly speaking "keyword arguments", as they're given by a keyword (which is their name).

-Some functions also accept anonymous arguments - so far this is only used by `!delete` and `!word`.
+Some functions also accept anonymous arguments.
 Here the argument is just given (again, `sh`-style) after the function call, eg:

     !x A B C
     !word "B\h\aV\e"

+The possible number of "positional" arguments can be seen by the `pos` value in the help message - eg

+    !word|w            - Find words matching a prototype - (pos=[2], pkw=[])

+Indicating that `word` accepts two arguments.
+What this actually means is that you supply it a single argument...
+I shall consider this a feature.
+Namely, this makes explicit that fact that all functions also receive an "implicit" argument.
+This argument is the "state".
+This allows functions like `!f` to work without you having to pass the whole source file as an argument.
+This is because the source file is stored in the "state" of the program, and this *is* passed to `!f`, but implicitly, by the text interface rather than by you.

+Some functions also accept potentially infinite arguments, eg `!x`.
+It has the rather self-explanatory signature:

+    !delete|remove|x        - Remove letters from the subtable - (pos=[any], pkw=['interv'])

 # Now with new and improved polyalphabetic support!

 Some functions also support polyalphabetic mode.
-These functions can accept the keyword arg `interv`:
+These functions can accept the keyword arg `interv` (Note that intervals are numbered starting from 0):

     !f -interv=1